-- Kneel on the floor to begin (Select a comfort yoga mat).
+- Kneel on the floor to begin (Select a comfortable yoga mat).

 - Bring your knees and ankles together and line up your feet with your legs.
-Your big toes should touch, and the bottoms of your feet should face upward.
+Your big toes should be touching, and the soles of your feet should be facing up.

 - As you sit back on your legs, exhale.
 Your thighs will rest on your calves, while your buttocks will rest on your heels.

 - Place your hands on your thighs and gently move your pelvis back and forth until you're comfortable.

 - Slowly inhale and exhale while positioning yourself to sit up straight by straightening your spine.
 Pull your body upward with your head and your tailbone toward the floor.

 - Straighten your neck so that your chin is parallel to the floor, and you may look forward.
 Place your hand's palms down on your thighs and relax your arms.

 As the name implies, Wind Relieving Pose helps you to release the excess gas from the stomach.
 It also helps the digestion process' efficiency.
 This yoga pose also provides a beautiful stretch for the lower back and harmonizes the digestive process.